Gut feeling: new CEO to steer Nestle down uncharted health path

-LONDON Switzerland's Nestle, the world's largest food company, wants to tune up your guts.
+LONDON (Reuters) - Switzerland's Nestle, the world's largest food company, wants to tune up your guts.

 Last weekend, it hosted global experts in Playa del Carmen, Mexico for a three-day workshop on the intestinal microbiome to discuss how trillions of bacteria living in the digestive system can impact everything from obesity to depression.